ischrot/ischrot.github.io/teaching/ss22/nlo.md

 ## Final Exam

 Admission Requirements
-: - at least 50% of the points in the theoretical exercises **and** 2 points in the programming exercises.
+: - at least 50% of the points (=95 points) in the theoretical exercises **and** 2 points in the programming exercises.

   If you have an old admission, contact [me][ihno] as soon as possible.
   {:.note}